Barbara Newhall Follett: Marriage

-In the summer of 1931, Follett met Nickerson Rogers.
-The couple spent the summer of 1932 walking the Appalachian Trail from Katahdin to the Massachusetts border, then sailed to Spain where they continued their walking excursions in Mallorca and through the Swiss Alps.
+In mid-1931, Follett met Nickerson Rogers.
+The couple spent the northern summer of 1932 walking the Appalachian Trail from Katahdin to the Massachusetts border, then sailed to Spain where they continued their walking excursions in Mallorca and through the Swiss Alps.
 After settling in Brookline, Massachusetts, the couple married in July 1934.
 At this time, Barbara still wrote, but her work was no longer in favor with publishers.
 Although initially happy, by 1937 Barbara had started expressing dissatisfaction concerning married life in her letters to close friends, and by 1938 these cracks had widened even further.
 Follett soon came to believe that Rogers was being unfaithful to her and became depressed.